wasi4real/Tourza/README.md

 # Tourza
-In this DBMS project, I created an E-travel website.
+This was my first DBMS project where I created an E-travel website.
+It was basically an e-travel Agency website where a signed-in user can make bookings.
+The bookings involve flights, hotels, tour packages and rental car options.
+Also built relevant search filters along with each of these features.
+All these bookings lead to a checkout page that will then go into record in the bookings table once checkout is confirmed.
+Finally, it includes an Admin page that allows specific user types to view the bookings table and ban users and make changes to the bookings status.
 Successfully implemented CRUD operations.